mhanberg/temple/guides/components.md

 end
 ```

-## Passing Data Through Slots
+## Passing data to and through Slots

-Sometimes it is necessary to pass data from a component definition back to the call site.
+Sometimes it is necessary to pass data _into_ a slot (hereby known as *slot attributes*) from the call site and _from_ a component definition (hereby known as *slot arguments*) back to the call site.

 Let's look at what a `table` component could look like.
+Here we observe we access an attribute in the slot in the header with `col.label`.

+This example is taken from the HEEx documentation to demonstrate how you can build the same thing with Temple.

+Note: Slot attributes can only be accessed on an individual slot, so if you define a single slot definition, you still need to loop through it to access it, as they are stored as a list.

 #### Definition